 Have you decided to become your own boss as an online English teacher?
 While going freelance or starting a teaching business gives you free rein over your work, it also requires you to hustle hard to reach as many potential students as possible.
 Traditional marketing tactics like paid ads or word of mouth still work, but you can also make yourself and your ESL classes visible to more people if you use social media to find online English students.
-We’ll explain why and how you can use the following 7 strategies to attract new clientele as an English teacher.
+We’ll explain why and how you can use seven strategies to attract new clientele as an English teacher.

 First, what social media platforms can I use to market myself as an online English teacher?

 You’ve probably used at least one of these platforms to connect with your family and friends, but you can also benefit from each app’s features as a freelance ESL teacher.

 Why should I use social media to find more online students as a freelancer?

 Social media is used in some capacity by just about everyone in the world.
 Whether the platform is Facebook, Instagram, TikTok, Twitter, or LinkedIn, social media provides a place for people to connect personally or professionally, to be entertained, to get involved in a cause, and even to learn.
 As a teacher, you can leverage social media to connect with segments of this worldwide audience that are right for you.

 Tailoring your content helps you attract the niche you aim to teach.
 Hoping to get more teenage students?
 Post a fun English pronunciation video on TikTok and watch them come your way.
 Specializing in English certification exam prep?
 Post a tip on acing the IELTS on Facebook to attract test takers.